csharp-language-ext

 );

-These are just examples of some of the features.
-But the library offers many, many (many!)
-Check out the documentation because it’s really interesting, even if it’s just as a source of inspiration and ideas.
+These are just examples of some of the functionalities.
+But the library offers many, many (many!) features.
+Take a look at the documentation because it’s really interesting, even if just as a source of inspiration and ideas.